telefonicaid/fiware-orion/doc/manuals/contribution_guide.md

 *Rationale*: doing this way is more efficient than assigning values in the constructor body given that the values are assigned at object construction time in memory at execution time.

-*How to check*": manually?, make lint?, other?
-TBD
+*How to check*: combination of compiler warning + manually

 ## Programming patterns